-In the mid-1980s following the Zimbabwe State sanctioned genocidal military attacks on unarmed civilians in Matabeleland in the tribal targeted Gukurahundi operation, Matabeleland leadership took an inventory of Zimbabwe’s independence to assess if it served our best interest and identify those aspects that required replacing.
-PF ZAPU that was a de facto representative of the region assumed the responsibility of reviewing the relationship between the State and Matabeleland.
+In the mid-1980s, following the Zimbabwe State sanctioned genocidal military attacks on unarmed civilians in Matabeleland in the tribal targeted Gukurahundi operation, Matabeleland leadership took an inventory of Zimbabwe’s independence to assess if it served our best interest and identify those aspects that required replacing.
+PF ZAPU then a de facto representative of the region assumed the responsibility of reviewing the relationship between the Zimbabwe State and Matabeleland.

-While it was obvious the whole package simply had to be replaced because it was vastly broken, toxic and irrelevant, our PF ZAPU representatives were powerless to put up a genuine fight; under pressure, they ‘surrendered’ under the auspices of the 1987 Unity Accord.
+While it was obvious the whole package simply had to be replaced because it was vastly broken, toxic and irrelevant to us, our PF ZAPU representatives were powerless to put up a genuine fight; under pressure, they ‘surrendered’ under the auspices of the 1987 Unity Accord.

-Breaking that norm is our gold standard.
+Breaking that norm is our target.
 To become free, one has to have an insight of being a slave.
-We are at a stage now where we can say with confidence that the Unity Accord is tired, hurtful, harmful, dangerous and obstructive to human progress.
+We are at a stage now where we can say with confidence that the 1987 Unity Accord is tired, hurtful, harmful, dangerous and obstructive to Mthwakazi progress.
 And the rightful step is to walk away from that imposed piece of legislation.